fluxninja/aperture/docs/content/get-started/get-started.md

 :::info

-For more details on fully self-hosted installation, please refer to the [Self-hosted][aperture-for-infra] section.
+For more details on fully self-hosted installation, refer to the [Self-hosted][aperture-for-infra] section.

 :::